The VCUarts Department of Music regularly hosts workshops, camps and other programs for middle- and high-school students

 For more information, contact Antonio García.

-Up to seven VCU faculty members will offer instruction, including (subject to change) Prof. García, Director of Jazz Studies, trombone; Rex Richardson, trumpet; J.C.
-Kuhl, saxophone; Michael Ess, guitar; Russell Wilson, piano; Eric Wheeler, bass; and Tony Martucci, drum set.
+Up to six VCU faculty members will offer instruction, including (subject to change) Prof. García, director of Jazz Studies, trombone; Rex Richardson, trumpet; J.C.
+Kuhl, saxophone; Michael Ess, guitar; Eric Wheeler, bass; and Tony Martucci, drum set.
 An alumnus or friend of the Jazz Program will instruct jazz piano.

 Selected students will have demonstrated an exceptional desire and potentially strong ability to pursue the craft of jazz improvisation and may be considering continuing that pursuit at the college or professional level.